Page content

 LIC & the Litigants in Person in NI Project

-A Design Group of people who were or had been LIPs or had experience of proceedings involving LIPs worked together and ultimately decided on an information website and an online navigation tool as their preferred supports.
+A Design Group of people who were or had been LIPs or had professional experience of proceedings involving LIPs worked together and ultimately decided on an information website and an online navigation tool as their preferred supports.
 This co-production experience generated empathy between the LIPs and other stakeholders in the group, successfully countering negative attitudes.
 However, the study could not determine whether this attitude change would prevail.

 The website and Pathfinder Tool complement each other in that the website provides a detailed reference point holding a huge amount of information about litigating in person and the Pathfinder offers a surgical route to a specific information need.

 A separate research avenue explored in Phase 2 was the nature of legal participation itself to make it more tangible and identifiable for all court actors.
-An absence of legal participation that may result in a mis-trial can only be claimed after the judgement has been delivered, so a description of legal participation in vivo was developed using another unfamiliar research method – Q methodology.
+An absence of legal participation may result in a breach of the right to a fair trial (Article 6, ECHR), so a description of legal participation in vivo was developed to help identify how legal participation can be protected during the life of a case.
+Another research method unfamiliar in legal research was adopted – Q methodology.
 Q-methodology uses factor analysis and qualitative analysis to examine patterns of opinion on a particular topic, exploring perspectives and identifying commonalities and differences in viewpoints.
-It originates from psychology but has been adopted in dozens of disparate fields of study to examine subjectivity.
+It originates from psychology but has been adopted in dozens of disparate fields of study to examine subjectivity, from art appreciation to youth service provision.

 Phase 3 of LIPNI continues without the support of The Nuffield Foundation, the funder of the first two phases, and works to implement other recommendations from Phase 1 and 2, in particular to bring about cultural change and improve access to justice.
 A further HCD process will take place in the autumn of 2024 with the Law Society of NI and LIPs to develop a set of guidelines for lawyers and litigants, both represented and unrepresented, on what to expect from each other.